Last Frontiers: Five Ports in Remote Alaska Worth Discovering

 Kodiak Island

 Why Kodiak?
 The islands in the Kodiak archipelago are mostly wilderness and that’s just fine with the most famous local residents, the 3,500 Kodiak Brown Bears.
 They are a subspecies of grizzlies, and a large male can weigh up to 1,500 pounds.
-Kodiak Island is the second largest island in the U.S. after the Big Island of Hawaii.
+Kodiak Island is the second-largest island in the U.S. after the Big Island of Hawaii.
 The island’s largest city, Kodiak, has just under 6,000 residents.
 There are many more seabirds, with some 240 species found on the island.

 Humpback Whale Breaching Water in Kodiak, Alaska.

-Breaching humpback whale in the waters off Kodiak Island/Shutterstock
+Breaching humpback whale in the waters off Kodiak Island./Shutterstock

-Don’t Miss: Soar by seaplane to track bears on Kodiak Island or the Katmai Coast, with an expert guide doing the spotting.
+Don’t miss: Soar by seaplane to track bears on Kodiak Island or the Katmai Coast, with an expert guide doing the spotting.
 The best viewing time is spring and summer, when you might see a giant creature lumbering along or using its massive paws to fish in a stream.

 Wandering around town: Kodiak was the first Russian settlement in Alaska.
 Stop by the Baranov Museum for a briefing on the Native, Russian and American history.
 While wandering around the fishing boat harbor and Cannery Row, with its seafood processing plants, you’ll get a good sense of the fishing’s importance in the local economy.